Christian8491/CUDA/README.md

 # CUDA
-Code examples for learn some of CUDA and libraries
+Code examples to learn some of CUDA and libraries